siebmanb/angular-4-real-code-coverage/README.md

   - accept a file path as a parameter
   - improve step that removes ../ from stylesheets path
   - accept files with existing `fdescribe`,`xdescribe`,`fit` and `xit`

+### Disclaimer
+This still ain't a real test coverage, because there is no way to know if an executed line has been really tested, but at least there is no more side-effects from other files!

 ### License
 MIT